adunis/globe-seekers-vault/organisations/Globeseekers I/Order of the Kraken.md

 ●

-The Kraken King: The mysterious leader of the Order, wielding immense power through the Netherese Globe of Water.
+The Kraken King: The mysterious leader of the Order, wielding immense power through the [[Netherese Globe]] of Water.

 ●

-Malaria: The Wererat Queen, acting as a spy and manipulator for the Kraken King.
+[[Malaria]]: The Wererat Queen, acting as a spy and manipulator for the Kraken King.

 ●